 Several malls make shopping easy for El Paso residents and people from neighboring cities such as Juarez and Las Cruces.
 Freedom Crossing Mall at Fort Bliss has shopping, dining and entertainment that includes a 10-screen movie theater, and Cielo Vista Mall also serves the nearby communities of Fabens and Socorro.
 Other popular shopping destinations include Bassett Place, The Marketplace at El Paseo, Fountains at Farah, a proposed Northgate Transfer Center, North Hills Crossing, The Outlet Shoppes at El Paso and The Venue at Montecillo.

-Borderplex officials have targeted industries they believe will be major contributors to the regional economy in the near and long-term future.
-They are automotive, clean technologies, data and contact centers, defense and homeland security, high-tech electronics, life sciences, manufacturing/suppliers, and shared services.
+Borderplex Alliance represents the economic development interests of El Paso, Juarez, Mexico and Southern New Mexico., which together represent a bi-national metro area of 2.5 million people.
+Its mission is to economically strengthen the entire region.
+Borderplex officials have targeted industries that will be major contributors to the regional economy in the near and long-term future.
+They are automotive, clean technologies, data and contact centers, defense and homeland security, high-tech electronics, life sciences, manufacturing/suppliers, and the services sector.

 Partners in the Borderplex Alliance economic effort include the Greater El Paso Chamber of Commerce, the City of El Paso, the El Paso Hispanic Chamber of Commerce, Innovate El Paso, the Rio Grande Council of Governments,the Mesilla Valley Economic Development Alliance, Desarrollo Economico de Ciudad Juarez, and Workforce Solutions Upper Rio Grande.